Data Science, Analytics and Engineering (Materials Science and Engineering), MS

 30 credit hours including the required applied project course (MSE 593)

-Required Core (9 credit hours) Choose one from the following: Concentration (12 credit hours) Electives (3 or 6 credit hours) Culminating Experience (3 or 6 credit hours) Additional Curriculum Information Courses selected for Required Core or Concentration may not be used as elective coursework on the same plan of study.
+Required Core (9 credit hours) Students choose one from the following: Concentration (12 credit hours) Electives (3 or 6 credit hours) Culminating Experience (3 or 6 credit hours) Additional Curriculum Information Courses selected for Required Core or Concentration may not be used as elective coursework on the same plan of study.
 Students should check with their academic advisor to ensure that the total number of credit hours of their plan of study is equal to 30.

 CSE 511 Data Processing at Scale (3), CSE 512 Distributed Database Systems (3) or IFT 530 Advanced Database Management Systems (3)